-This is a contract position that pays $20/hr.
-We are looking for someone who can work around 15 hours per week.
+This is a 32 hour per week contract position that pays $20/hr.
 The analyst can work remotely (but must be a U.S. resident) or based at our SoMAS office in Nassau Hall on the Stony Brook University campus.

 - Research and interpret fisheries information from scientific literature, technical reports, fishery management plans, etc.